The PLL Loop Filter: Design, Stability, and Performance

 PLL loop filter

-The design of the PLL, loop filter is crucial to the operation of the whole phase locked loop.
+The design of the PLL, loop filter is crucial to the operation of the whole phase locked loop - it is at the heart of the phase locked loop.
 The actual circuit of the PLL loop filter is generally remarkably simple, but it has a major impact on the performance of the loop.

 In the design of the loop filter the choice of values is normally a very careful balance between a number of often conflicting requirements.